Charliemowood/atom-guide/README.md

     * A new window with a search bar and a selection of icons will open.
 If you can see the Terminal icon, click on it.
     * Otherwise type *Terminal* into the search bar and press enter.

-You now have an open terminal and are ready to start using Atom from the command line.
+You now have an open Terminal and are ready to start using Atom from the command line.

 ### Opening files in Atom from the Command Line